urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt1.md

 ### Software distribution

 An infrastructure innovation that’s relevant here is that Urbit OS is specifically designed to make over-the-air (OTA) updates to the system — meaning software and updates are distributed automatically with no effort on the part of the end user.
 By default, planets and stars get their system updates from their sponsors.
 As the system evolves, we expect stars and galaxies to not only provide core system (kernel) updates, but also to act as software distribution hubs.
-This service likewise represents a potential profit center.
+Stars will distinguish themselves from one another by the quality of their service.
+Some might focus on speed of distrubtion; others on assesing the quality of the code they distribute.
+All of this represents effort on behalf of the star, and could act as a profit center for the star operator.

 ### Payments and transactions